-Hush, Hush by Lucia Franco is a story about two best friends living it up in NYC.
+HUSH, HUSH is about two best friends living it up in NYC.

 "It's time to pregame," she says dropping a pill into my hand.

-"We're celebrating this birthday in true New York City fashion--with a few shots and some Molly.
+"We're celebrating this birthday in true New York City fashion--with a few shots and some Molly."

 "I'm gonna need to find a hot rando tonight if this is what we're doing."

-But... married, shhhmaried.
+Pshhh... married, shhhmaried.

 MY TAKE

-TWENTY-ONE, you guys!
+TWENTY-ONE, guys!

 "I could be every man's wet dream."